doximity/swift-style-guide/README.markdown

 }
 ```

-## performScopedOperation
+Both options are supported, and it's up to the developer to weigh out the options.

 ## Catching Errors with `gentlePreconditionFailure`
-We use `gentlePreconditionFailure` to catch instances where the app reaches an unexpected state.
+Use `gentlePreconditionFailure` to catch instances where the app reaches an unexpected state.

 In development or test builds (`DEBUG` and `ADHOC` configurations), `gentlePreconditionFailure` behaves like `preconditionFailure` and triggers a crash.